oluoluoxenfree/oluOnline/site/posts/what-does-your-os-say-about-you.md

 It cuts to the heart of the heart of the way many people see computers.
 It is a little understanding of the appeal of each approach.
 It also belies a lot of elitism.
 Elitism I clung to as a early coder, coding on a beat up X220 thinkpad.
 It must've cost less than the software on the fancy Macbook Pros everyone else seemed to have.

-Gatekeeping in tech is a real problem, and I hope I don't end up replicating crappy systems whilst attempting to tear them down.
+Gate-keeping in tech is a real problem, and I hope I don't end up replicating crappy systems whilst attempting to tear them down.
 Today I upgraded my laptop from 18.04 to 20.04 of Ubuntu, which was a mild struggle, but also a triumph.

 Progress!